ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/09-adt-lists.md

 explanation of the basic design should help make this clearer.
 There are four main operations we want to support:

--   `get(i)` to read the value of an element at the given position `i`
--   `set(i,x)` to set the value at position `i` to value `x`
--   `add(i,x)` to add (insert) an element `x`, at position `i`, thus increasing the size of the list
--   `remove(i)` to remove the element at position `i`, thus decreasing the size of the list

-Apart from these four, we also want to be able to loop through the list elements in order (i.e., an `iterator` over the elements).

     interface List extends Collection:
-        add(i, x)  // Adds x at position i; where 0 <= i <= size.
-        get(i)     // Returns the element at position i; where 0 <= i < size.
+        add(i, x)  // Adds (inserts) x at position i; where 0 <= i <= size, increasing the size. get(i)     // Returns the element at position i; where 0 <= i < size.
-        set(i, x)  // Replaces the value at position i with x; where 0 <= i < size. remove(i)  // Removes the element at position i; where 0 <= i < size.
+        set(i, x)  // Sets the value at position i to x; where 0 <= i < size. remove(i)  // Removes the element at position i; where 0 <= i < size, decreasing the size.

+Apart from these four, we also want to know the number of elements, to be able to loop through the list elements in order.
+So we make the List interface be a Collection too.

 <inlineav id="ListADT-Positions-CON" src="ChalmersGU/ListADT-Positions-CON.js" name="List ADT Positions Slideshow" links="ChalmersGU/CGU-Styles.css"/>

 The `List` member functions allow you to build a list with elements in any desired order, and to access any desired position in the list.

-A list `L` can be iterated through as follows:

-    iter = L.iterator()
-    elem = iter.next()
-    while elem:
-        doSomething(elem)
-        elem = iter.next()

-In this example, each element of the list in turn is stored in `iter`, and passed to the `doSomething` function.
-The loop terminates when the current position reaches the end of the list.

-(Note that the loop looks slightly different in Java and Python, because of how they implement iterators.)

-Many languages, including Java and Python, has syntactic sugar for iterators, so the same iteration can be written something like this:

-    for each elem in L:
-        doSomething(elem)

 The list class declaration presented here is just one of many possible interpretations for lists.
 Our list interface provides most of the